lschmitz/geckoEyes/README.md

 # geckoEyes
-R scripts and data for the analysis of gecko eye size evolution (Schmitz&amp;Higham in preparation)
+R scripts and data for the analysis of gecko eye size evolution (Schmitz&amp;Higham 2018)